solliancenet/microsoft-mysql-developer-guide/artifacts/03-01-CloudDeploy-ACI/README.md

     az webapp config container set --resource-group $resourceGroupName --name $resourceName --multicontainer-config-type compose --multicontainer-config-file docker-compose-contoso.yml
     ```

 3. Switch back to the Azure Portal, browse to the Azure App Service.
-You can view the container logs by browsing to `https://mysqldevmbsjnv3m.scm.azurewebsites.net/api/logs/docker`.
+If troubleshooting is needed, view the container logs by browsing to `https://mysqldevmbsjnv3m.scm.azurewebsites.net/api/logs/docker`.
 Copy the path to the docker file and paste it into a new window, review the logs and fix any errors.